 Mr. Cohen holds a Bachelors of Arts in Psychology from the University of Arizona and a Master of Science in Industrial and Organizational Psychology from Texas A&M University.

-Bob Edmonds is responsible for the growth of the company, leading all marketing activities, which includes integrating and aligning business development, strategy, corporate development, and strategic communications.
+Brig.
+Gen. Bob Edmonds (U.S. Air Force, retired) leads all marketing activities, which includes integrating and aligning business development, strategy, corporate development, and strategic communications.
 His team works closely with the lines of business supporting growth and development.

-Mr. Edmonds joined Heidrick after a successful career in the United States Air Force, culminating with the rank of Brigadier General.
-He is a command pilot with over 2500 flight hours and 300 combat hours, having led 42 combat missions during Operation Desert Storm.
-During his career, Mr. Edmonds commanded at the F-15 flight, squadron, and wing level and also served in multiple senior operations and policy positions in the Pentagon.
+Gen. Edmonds had a successful career in the U.S. Air Force.
+He was a command pilot with over 2,500 flight hours and 300 combat hours, having led 42 combat missions during Operation Desert Storm.
+During his career, Gen. Edmonds commanded at the F-15 flight, squadron, and wing level; and also served in multiple senior operations and policy positions in the Pentagon.
 In addition, he has worked as a White House Fellow and as the lead for Air Force congressional affairs for both the House and the Senate as Deputy Director for Legislative Liaison.

-Mr. Edmonds was born and raised in Charlotte, North Carolina.
-After graduating from the Air Force Academy with a Bachelor of Science in Chemical Engineering, he earned a Master of Science of Chemical Engineering as a Guggenheim Fellow from Columbia University.
-He also holds a masters degree in National Security Strategy from the National War College, and completed an executive education program at Harvard’s Kennedy School of Government.
-Mr. Edmonds is a Falcon Foundation Trustee and a past president and board member of the White House Fellows Foundation and Association.
+After graduating from the U.S. Air Force Academy with a Bachelor of Science in Civil Engineering, Gen. Edmonds earned a Master of Science of Civil Engineering as a Guggenheim Fellow from Columbia University.
+He also holds a master’s degree in National Security Strategy from the National War College, and completed an executive education program at Harvard’s Kennedy School of Government.
+Gen. Edmonds is a Falcon Foundation Trustee and a past president and board member of the White House Fellows Foundation and Association.